Happy Friday! I am slowly but surely transforming my in home office.

 The antique keys lock up the hutch and sideboard.
 I keep them handy on this Limoges plate I found for 50 cents.
 It is practically translucent.
 The “R” I decided is for Rudi the dachshunds monogram.

-Ok, so here’s what's left on my to do list and what has provided the biggest dilemma: A big white Ikea desk that seemed like a good idea at the time when we bought it eight years ago.
+Also in the space was a big white Ikea desk that seemed like a good idea at the time when we bought it eight years ago.

-“ Part II ” is now available for viewing.
+“ Part II ” on how they were created is now available for viewing.

 Have a happy weekend!